cryostatio/cryostatio.github.io/guides/_subsections/configure-credentials-storage.md

 </ol>

-Now that you understand the difference, let's continue to see how you can configure the Cryostat Web UI to use one or the other when you complete a JMX Authentication prompt.
+Now that you understand the difference, let's continue to see how you can configure the Cryostat Web UI to use one or the other when you complete a Authentication prompt.

 <ol>
   <li>